What to Do When You Earn Too Much to Contribute to an IRA

 Still, even high-earners need to save for retirement.

 If you make too much to contribute to an IRA, we’ll discuss the retirement savings options that remain available to you.

 IRAs are subject to contribution limits.
 Each year, you’re only allowed to contribute a specific amount to your IRAs.

-For 2020 and 2021, you may contribute up to $6,000 to your IRAs in total.
+For 2022, you may contribute up to $6,000 to your IRAs in total.
 If you have both a Traditional IRA and a Roth IRA, they share that $6,000 limit.
 You don’t get to make double the contribution if you have both types of IRA.